KeremAR/DevOps-Cheat/GIT/Git-readme.md

 $ git merge <branch>            # Fast-forward if possible
 ```

-**Non-Fast-Forward Merge:** When both branches have new commits, creates merge commit
+**Non-Fast-Forward Merge:** When both branches have new commits, creates merge commit.
+Conflicts may occur during merge.

 <table width="100%">
 <tr>